Striving to be a church of Jesus Christ right now…

 We start the morning with a festive procession, waving palms and shouting Hosanna, remembering Jesus’ arrival in Jerusalem, His lampoon of the Imperial processions that Roman governors conducted.
 Then the laughter of the day subsides as the entirety of St. Matthew’s passion is proclaimed and we begin our journey towards Good Friday.

 Maundy Thursday is our remembrance of The Last Supper.
 The word comes from the Latin “to mandate” or “to command” from St. John’s telling of the foot washing story.
 At Resurrection we gather for a simple Mediterranean meal as Jesus and His friends may have.
-We celebrate Holy Eucharist at a common table in remembrance of not only the Last Supper, but at Eucharistic celebrations of the early church.
-Then we move upstairs to the sanctuary for ritual foot washing and the stripping of that altar in preparation for the bleak austerity of Good Friday.
+We celebrate Holy Eucharist at a common table in remembrance of not only the Last Supper, but of Eucharistic celebrations of the early church.
+Then we move upstairs to the sanctuary for ritual foot washing and the stripping of the altar in preparation for the bleak austerity of Good Friday.
 An all night vigil, the Night Watch, is held in the sanctuary.
+Children will eat together in their own celebration.

-Good Friday - April 18th, noon and 6pm
+Good Friday - April 3rd, 9am and 6pm

 Good Friday is the day we remember the crucifixion and death of Jesus Christ.
-At noon, the hour of Christ’s death, we remember the Passion (suffering) of Christ as we meditate on the haunting Stations of the Cross hung on the sanctuary walls.
-At six, we gather in the labyrinth and meditate on the Stations of the Cross in an outside setting, then at 7:00 process inside for the Solemn Liturgy of Good Friday.
+At 6pm we remember the Passion (suffering) of Christ as we meditate on the haunting Stations of the Cross hung in the labyrinth.
+At 7:00 we process inside for the Solemn Liturgy of Good Friday.
 Please come at 6 or 7.

 NOTE: there will NOT be a High Mass at 5:30pm; the Vigil will be in High Mass format.